NicolasHug/Surprise/README.md

 Overview
 --------

-[RecSys](https://github.com/Niourf/RecSys) is an open source Python package that provides with tools to build and evaluate the performance of many recommender system prediction algorithms.
+[RecSys](https://github.com/Niourf/RecSys) is an open source Python library that provides with tools to build and evaluate the performance of many recommender system prediction algorithms.
 Its goal is to make life easy(-ier) for reseachers and students who want to play around with new recommender